-While not every business’s digital strategy will look the same, companies who invest in this area regularly see increased profits and growth.
+While not every business’s digital strategy will look the same, brands who invest in this area regularly see increased profits and growth.

 The reason why these kinds of strategies deliver such value to businesses is simple.

-By offering their customers convenient and personalised experiences that are devoid of friction or obstacles, these businesses are keeping their customers happy.
+By offering their customers convenient and personalized experiences that are devoid of friction or obstacles, these businesses are keeping their customers happy.

 In turn, they’re customers are more likely to remain loyal - a lifeblood to any business.